 More and more in our society we find people questioning their authenticity.
-They question whether or not they should expose their core and if so how that would be received.
+They question whether or not they should expose their core and if so, how would that be received?
 Will it get them a second date?
-Will it help them start or keep a relationship?.
-The more such questions rises, the more people look for answers.
+Will it help them start or keep a relationship?
+The more such questions rise, the more people look for answers.
 Unfortunately many times we search for answers in the wrong places.
 We watch programs which promote external physicality and outrage concepts of beauty.
-Beauty is not something we can pin down….why do I say this? because what or who one finds attractive, somebody else might not.
+Beauty is not something we can pin down, because who one finds attractive, someone else might not.
 So what then? are we to run around confused and feeling defeated because our media continuously influences and changes its perception of what “beauty” is?

-Physical health is important, but its importance should come from the benefits it gives you above else; the attention you get from it should be secondary.
-I am in no way a health nut; I know there is room for improvement.
+Physical health is important but its importance should come from the benefits it gives you; the attention you get from it should be secondary.
+I am in no way a “Health Nut”; I know there is room for improvement.
 When I choose to exercise is because of how it leaves me feeling afterwards; I do what I do for me, because it makes me happy and as a result I enjoy the perks that come with it.
 It makes ME feel good and as result both my partner and I end up enjoying each other better.
-Through it all however, I have not forgotten the most important connection we have; our mind and soul; the physical aspect alone is not enough to fulfill a relationship.
-I spend some time on my body to keep it relatively healthy but my main focus is on my mind and my soul; for the rewards I get from those are far more satisfying.
-At the end of the day is about the balance between mind body and soul.
+Through it all however, I have not forgotten the most important connection we have; our minds and souls; the physical aspect alone is not enough to fulfill a relationship.
+I spend some time on my body to keep it relatively healthy but my main focus is on my mind and my soul–the rewards I get from those are far more satisfying…at the end of the day is about the balance between mind, body and soul.

-The documentary gave as example the many seminars and books which are out there to “teach” people how to attract others.
-The interesting part is that the majority of those books and seminars focuses on denying your authenticity.
+The documentary gave as example many of the seminars and books which are out there to “teach” people how to attract others.
+The interesting part is the majority of those books and seminars focuses on denying your authenticity.
 They teach people how to “pretend” to be confident.

-Yes we all want to feel loved but it starts with loving yourself.
+We all want to feel loved, but it starts with loving yourself.
 The more you love yourself ( I am not talking about acting prude for that is just another mask) the less you will need the acceptance of others and the more you will attract those who will love you for who you are.

-Imagine how freeing it is to be loved without any masks.
-You can just relax and be yourself without having to worry that someone will discover your “bad side”.
+Imagine how freeing it would be to be loved without any masks.
+You could just relax and be yourself without having to worry someone will discover your “bad side”.

 The ability to be real, to show someone else how beautiful living by your own rules can be; that is something no one can take nor will it change with the seasons or as you age.
 All the superficial things or material objects can be nice but none of that will get you far if you only do it in order to be accepted; if you only do it in order to validate your worth.
 No amount of money, fame or makeup will fill the void that is in your soul, until you choose to take the biggest journey there is; the one inside yourself!.

 I started that journey years back but is not until recently that my partner and I chose to plunged in.
-We don’t have all the answers, like you we are in search for them but let me tell you something, so far its been the most challenging yet most beautiful journey either one of us has embarked on.
-Truly worth it!.
+We don’t have all the answers, like you we are in search for them, but let me tell you something, so far it has been the most challenging yet most beautiful journey either one of us has ever embarked on–Truly worth it!